Hassam-01/email_spam_classifier/README.md

 The data used in this project is from: https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset

 # Model
-For this classifier i tried multiple model for classification, and then chose to go with Random Forest which gave 97% Accuracy and 1 precision score.
+For this classifier i tried multiple model for classification, and then chose to go with XGBoost which gives higher balance of f1 score.
+86%

 ### METRICS
     | Algorithm | Accuracy  | Precision |